 At the end of 2009 financial issues threatened the very existence of the club.
 However after the efforts of its supporters and the sale of New Grosvenor Stadium the club managed to survive though a greatly reduced income would mean more realistic ambitions playing-wise.
 It was no surprise that the spectre of relegation loomed large in 2009/10 when the club found itself 13 points adrift at the foot of the Irish Premiership table.
 Few would have believed what would then happen – but under the management of recently appointed manager Tommy Wright, the club mounted what is known in its history as “The Great Escape” with an unbeaten run in its last 11 league games.
 The club eventually finished eight points clear of the drop zone.
 Wright’s remarkable transformation of the club continued the next season as the club defied the odds again and won the CIS Insurance Cup when it defeated Portadown 2-1 in a televised final.

 Tommy Wright then moved on to St Johnstone and the club survived a play-off the following season.
-Financial restraints meant the club struggled to attract the top players and after an awful season the club was relegated to Championship 1 in April 2013.
+In February 2012 the club sold its’ New Grosvenor ground to meet debts and the subsequent financial restraints meant the club struggled to attract the top players.
+After an awful season the club was relegated to Championship 1 in April 2013.